Vortigern: Historia Brittonum

+Merlin reads his prophecies to King Vortigern.
+British Library MS Cotton Claudius B VII f.224, Geoffrey of Monmouth's Prophetiae Merlini.

-Detail from Lambeth Palace Library MS 6 folio 43v illustrating an episode in Historia Regum Britanniae (c.
+Illustration in a fifteenth-century manuscript of Geoffrey of Monmouth's Historia Regum Britanniae (c.
 1136).
-Pictured above, Vortigern sits at the edge of a pool whence two dragons emerge, [a crimson dragon representing Uther Pendragon defeating the white dragon that represents Vortigern] which do battle in his presence.
+Vortigern and Merlin watch two dragons fighting.
+The red dragon represents the British and the white one the Saxons.

 The Historia Brittonum (History of the Britons) was attributed until recently to Nennius, a monk from Bangor, Gwynedd, and was probably compiled during the early 9th century.
 The writer mentions a great number of sources.
 Nennius wrote more negatively of Vortigern, accusing him of incest (perhaps confusing Vortigern with the Welsh king Vortiporius, accused by Gildas of the same crime), oath-breaking, treason, love for a pagan woman, and lesser vices such as pride.

 The Historia Brittonum recounts many details about Vortigern and his sons.
 Chapters 31–49 tell how Vortigern (Guorthigirn) deals with the Saxons and Saint Germanus of Auxerre.
 Chapters 50–55 deal with Saint Patrick.
 Chapter 56 tells about King Arthur and his battles.
 Chapters 57–65 mention English genealogies, mingled with English and Welsh history.
 Chapter 66 gives important chronological calculations, mostly on Vortigern and the Anglo-Saxon settlement of Britain.

 Excluding what is taken from Gildas, there are a number of traditions: